CXwudi/comp5903-easy-cucumber/README.md

 ### Build the test

-1. First, write your feature file.
-The feature file can be stored in any directory that you can access using Java's `Path`.
+1. First, write the feature file like following.
+The feature file can be stored in any directory that you can access using
+   Java's `Path`.

     ```gherkin